Mingkai14/DDGWizard/README.md

   cp mkdssp dssp

 ### (6).
 Configure R
-   You also need to configure R and install R package "Bio3D" (We assume you have already installed R)
+   You also need to install R and R package "Bio3D"
+   (We assume you have already installed R)

    Do this:

    R

-   >  install.packages("bio3d")
+   >install.packages("bio3d")

 ### (7).
 Make sure all files have run permission
   Do this: